 - The neuromonitoring team

 Members of the Division of Neuroanesthesia are experts in providing anesthesia for neurosurgical procedures varying from straightforward to complex.

 We provide anesthesia for brain surgery due to:

 - complex spinal procedures

-Anesthesia is provided in the general neurosurgical operating rooms and in the neurointerventional radiology suites.
-Patients in all areas also have advanced neuro monitoring available to help the neurosurgeons and neuroanesthesiologists provide a safer level of care.
+Our expert physicians administer anesthesia in the general neurosurgical operating rooms and in the neurointerventional radiology suites.
+Patients in all areas also have advanced neuromonitoring available to help the neurosurgeons and neuroanesthesiologists provide a safer level of care.

-Neuroanesthesia and neurology faculty at Penn work closely with the neurosurgeons to deliver state-of-the-art neurocritical care.
-This improves the continuum of acute care for these patients and fosters collaborations that enhance our clinical results while supporting Penn’s educational and research missions.
+Neuroanesthesia and neurology specialists work closely with the neurosurgeons.
+This provides a strong continuum of acute care for patients and delivers the finest neurocritical services.
+It also promotes collaborations that enhance our clinical results while supporting our educational and research missions.

-The neuroanesthesiologist works to ensure optimal operating conditions for the neurosurgeon while ensuring unconsciousness, maintenance of good brain blood flow and oxygen levels, and appropriate pain management during and after the procedure.
+The neuroanesthesiologist helps achieve optimal operating conditions for the neurosurgeon while ensuring the patient maintains unconsciousness, good brain blood flow and oxygen levels, and receives appropriate pain management during and after the procedure.

-Occasionally, the neurosurgeon may need to have the patient awake and able to follow commands during the procedure.
-This requires another special mix of sedatives and monitors to allow the operation to proceed successfully.
+Our experts sometimes tailor a special anesthetic mix to allow for brain or spinal cord monitoring while still meeting the goals of anesthesia and surgery.
+Similarly, if the neurosurgeon needs to have the patient awake and able to follow commands during the procedure, our physicians are skilled at creating another special mix of sedatives and monitors to allow the operation to proceed successfully.
 Our neuroanesthesia group is highly experienced in the provision of anesthesia for these and other such challenging situations.